Qwinn1/forktools/README.md

 source ~/.bashrc  # or source ~/.bash_profile if you're on MacOS X
 ```

 That's it!
-You can run `bash installft.sh` at any time without harm (including whenever you've installed a new fork which needs symlinks created).
-Once version 2.2 is on your system, updating forktools has become super easy, barely an inconvenience.
+Forever after, you can run `bash installft.sh` at any time without harm (including whenever you've installed a new fork which needs symlinks created).
+Shouldn't ever need to re-git-clone forktools again.
+Once version 2.2 is on your system, updating forktools solely via the install script has become super easy, barely an inconvenience.

 # FORKTOOLS MAJOR FEATURES: